Leave your contact details and Get 3 Live Classes for Free

 Don’t forget that sometimes the correct answer is no punctuation change at all.
 Many students assume there has to be an error, when in fact, clarity and simplicity are often rewarded.

-How to Use Practice Tests to Target Weak Areas?
+How to Use Practice Tests to Target SAT Reading and Writing?

 Legacy Online School helps students build the confidence and skills they need to succeed on the SAT® and ACT®.
 All lessons are delivered live online, with real-time support and feedback from qualified instructors who are fully invested in your progress.
 If you’re serious about improving your score, we’re here to guide you every step of the way.